thcasey3/lrengine/docs/_sources/index.rst.txt

 ===================
 |pypi| |GitHub| |IssuesTracker|

-**lrengine** is an open-source Python package for correlating dates and specific language patterns within file and folder names with each other and with outputs of user-supplied functions.
+**lrengine** is an open-source Python package for mapping directories and correlating specific language patterns in file and folder names with each other and with outputs of user-supplied functions.

 Features
 ========
+* Create DataFrames that are maps of directories
-* Organize DataFrames using dates and specific language in file and folder names
+* Organize DataFrames using dates/language in file/folder names
-* Find specific format date strings, or look for possible date strings, in file or folder names
+* Find possible dates in arbitrarily formatted file/folder names
-* Add classifiers using a custom function that processes contents of a parent directory
+* Construct DataFrames from a function that processes files/folders of a parent directory
-* Visualize correlations between function outputs, dates, and language in file and folder names
+* Visualize correlations between dates/language in file/folder names and function outputs

 Guide